 Often, students experience this after they fall asleep after a night of difficult study.
-College can be stressful, as with other things, and there isn’t always a lot of assignment help to lighten the load on students.
-There are also social events which can disrupt studies and cause these horrible dreams.
+College can be stressful, as with other things, there are also social events which can disrupt studies and cause these horrible dreams.
 In the case of college students, there will be many causes of these types of dreams.

 5. Lucid dreaming

 Bad dreams are also caused by medications, as in the case of lucid dreaming.
 It is necessary to carefully read the instructions on any medications prescribed by your doctor, and pay attention to the dose.